saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/epmmds4.jpg">

 * Go back to your WinSCP tool and then navigate in the left panel to where you extracted your .sar file.
-Navigate in the right panel to the "<root> > usr > tmp" folder (you may need to go up one folder first) where you might see some other HANA addons or updates.
+Navigate in the right panel to the "root > usr > tmp" folder (you may need to go up one folder first) where you might see some other HANA addons or updates.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/epmmds5.jpg">